 Bridging Life & Art

-The body remembers, the body interacts with the memories we captured, the body learns, the body expresses itself in each moment of the day; body and mind constantly interact in a dynamic of our intrinsic understanding of the world around us.
-And this growing bodily and mental wisdom is an endless resource for creation, gaining self-awareness and personal growth to improve the quality of our lives.
+The human organism constantly searches for balance and safety.
+Body and pschye evolve, interact and behave in relation to the diverse circumstances they are exposed to.
+The body remembers and expresses itself in each moment of the day.
+Body and mind constantly interact dynamically to our intrinsic understanding of the world around us.
+This bodily and mental wisdom is an endless resource for creation, gaining self-awareness and personal growth to improve the quality of our lives.

 The embodied philosophy above is represented by my core practice of making performances in the professional theatre scene of the Netherlands.
 Making dance brings this theory, practice and experience all together.